Lithium metaborate

 Lithium metaborate is a chemical compound of lithium, boron, and oxygen with elemental formula LiBO2.
 It is often encountered as a hydrate, LiBO2*nH2O, where n is usually 2 or 4.
 However, these formulas do not describe the actual structure of the solids.

 Lithium metaborate is one of the borates, a large family of salts (ionic compounds) with anions consisting of boron, oxygen, and hydrogen.

 Structure

 Lithium metaborate has several crystal forms.

+The α form consists of infinite chains of trigonal planar metaborate anions [BO2O-]n.